cfpb/hmda-frontend/src/documentation/markdown/2020/data-browser-filters.md

 - **Description:** The type of covered loan or application
 - **Values:**
-  - 1 - Conventional (not insured or guaranteed by FHA
+  - 1 - Conventional (not insured or guaranteed by FHA, VA, RHS, FSA)
-  - VA
-  - RHS
-  - or FSA)
   - 2 - Federal Housing Administration insured (FHA)
   - 3 - Veterans Affairs guaranteed (VA)
   - 4 - USDA Rural Housing Service or Farm Service Agency guaranteed (RHS or FSA)